qgis/QGIS-Documentation/source/docs/training_manual/processing/first_saga_alg.rst

 .. image:: img/first_saga_alg/split_layer.png

-The input layer has been split in two layer, each one with the same number of points.
+The input layer has been split in two layers, each one with the same number of points.
 This result has been computed by SAGA, and later taken by QGIS and added to the QGIS project.

 If all goes fine, you will not notice any difference between this SAGA--based algorithm and one of the others that we have previously run.
 However, SAGA might, for some reason, not be able to produce a result and not generate the file that QGIS is expecting.
 In that case, there will be problems adding the result to the QGIS project, and an error message like this will be shown.